ukayani/ecs-service/README.md

 The command will wait until the successful creation/update of the stack.

-### Supplying Environment Variables to your docker service
+### Supplying Environment Variables to your docker container

-If your docker service is configured via Environment Variables you must supply them via the TaskDefinition's Container Definition's [Environment](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#container_definition_environment) property.
+If your docker container is configured via Environment Variables you must supply them via the Container Definition's [Environment](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#container_definition_environment) property.
 This can be tedious to update when your environment variables change.
+Hardcoding environment specific values in your task definition would require you to maintain several copies of your task definition; one per environment.

 `ecs-service` allows you to supply a `env` file when creating/updating services which will be used to populate the Container Definition's Environment property.